 - Acquisitions: Amazon has made some big purchases, such as Zappos, and that can increase market share and reduce competition.

-- Regulations: some government regulations can threaten Amazon distribution inside some countries.
+- Regulations: Some government regulations can threaten Amazon distribution inside some countries;

-- Exploitative labor: Amazon faced scrutiny from the U.S. for allegedly maintaining partnerships with sources associated with human rights abuses.
+- Exploitative labor: Amazon faced scrutiny from the U.S. for allegedly maintaining partnerships with sources associated with human rights abuses;

-- Recession: online stores are not immune to economic recession, and uncertainty can impact Amazon’s sales.
+- Recession: Online stores are not immune to economic recession, and uncertainty can impact Amazon’s sales;

-- Fake reviews: customers rely on reviews to make purchases and the company has already deleted thousands of fake reviews from its platform.
+- Fake reviews: Customers rely on reviews to make purchases, and the company has already deleted thousands of fake reviews from its platform.

-It can be said that Amazon is the face of the current market — global, digital, constantly expanding.
+It can be said that Amazon is the face of the current market — global, digital, and constantly expanding.
 It is an increasingly productive brand, which adapts quickly to new demands, in a fast, effective and original way.
 For this reason, for now, even though it faces competition on all its fronts, individually, its corporate umbrella remains unparalleled and, therefore, must remain in the lead, for years to come.